elliot-nelson/throttlefn-js/README.md

     throttlefn(throttlefn.concurrent(3), myFunction)
     throttlefn(throttlefn.n(3), myFunction)

+You can pass this condition a positive integer _or_ a function that returns a positive integer, allowing you to dynamically adjust concurrent executions.

 #### delay / ms

 Ensures that at least _ms_ milliseconds pass between each execution of the